 On the friday Wings Over Wairarapa air show practice day I arrived by train from Wellington in the morning and was walking to the aerodrome when I heard the unique sound of two Rolls Royce Merlin’s purring away in the sky, that was when I caught my first glimpse of the Mosquito flying over Masterton and preparing to land.
 What a sight!
 So sleek, so fast, a truly beautiful machine!
 You could not swipe the smile off my face for the next 3 days as I got to watch the “Mossie” fly again and again (not only in solo displays but also in many different formations with classic historical aircraft!).
 Absolutely brilliant!

 KA114 was recovered in a bad state from a farm in Canada.
 Although saved from being scrapped it was left in the open on the farm and was in bad shape, being in pieces and badly deteriorated.
-The “Mossie” was made almost entirely of wood (“The Wooden Wonder” – basically intended to overcome a shortage of metal during World War Two) so being a machine of war it wasnt really ever intended to last forever.
+The “Mossie” was primarily made from wood (“The Wooden Wonder” – basically intended to overcome a shortage of metal during World War Two), so being a machine of war it wasnt really ever intended to last forever.

 Almost 7,800 Mosquito’s were built around the world between 1940-1950 and different variants served a multitude of roles (fighter-bomber, bomber, night fighter, maritime strike and photo reconnaissance).
 Given this is currently the only flying survivor makes this recovery and restoration quite remarkable and has caused a sensation in the warbird community around the world!
 Avspecs Ltd. have completed some wonderful work on KA114 and to restore the aircraft the jigs and massive molds used to shape the plywood of the airframe had to be built from scratch just like the originals, these thankfully can be reused to build more Mosquitos in the future.
 Exciting times lay ahead!